Targeted Pooled Latent-Space Steganalysis Applied to Generative Steganography, with a Fix: Statistical steganalysis

 \subsection{Likelihood Ratio Test}

-The proposed attack is based on an LRT on the norm $R_{\mathbf{Y}}$ of the latent vector.
-We have seen before that this norm follows a Gaussian distribution with different parameters depending on the hypothesis.
-In particular, we have seen that the variance should be the main source of discrepancy, and the mean should be the same.
-However, our theoretical model is built on an assumption about $f$, and as we can see in Fig.~\ref{fig:histogram}, the mean is not perfectly $\sqrt{n} = 128$, and the variance $\sigma^2(\bm{\alpha})$ is not known.
-To avoid this issue, we will use a Maximum Likelihood Estimation of the mean and the variance of the Gaussian distribution for both classes.
-Let $\hat{\mu}_0$ and $\hat{\sigma}^2_0$ be the estimated mean and variance of the Cover distribution, and $\hat{\mu}_1$ and $\hat{\sigma}^2_1$ be the ones of the Stego distribution.
-Let $r_{\mathbf{Y}}$ be a realization of $R_{\mathbf{Y}}$, the LRT of one image can be written as follows:
+The proposed attack is based on a likelihood ratio test (LRT) on the norm $R_{\mathbf{Y}}$ of the latent vector.
+As shown previously, this norm follows a Gaussian distribution whose parameters depend on the hypothesis.
+In theory, the variance is the main source of discrepancy, while the mean should be identical.
+However, our theoretical model relies on assumptions about $f$, and as shown in Fig.~\ref{fig:histogram}, the mean is not exactly $\sqrt{n} = 128$ and the variance $\sigma^2(\bm{\alpha})$ is unknown.
+To address this, we estimate the mean and variance using Maximum Likelihood Estimation.
+Since the mean is assumed to be identical under both hypotheses, we denote by $\hat{\mu}$ the estimated mean of both the Cover and Stego distributions, and by $\hat{\sigma}^2_0$ (respectively $\hat{\sigma}^2_1$) the estimated variance of the Cover (respectively Stego) distribution.
+Let $r_{\mathbf{Y}}$ be a realization of $R_{\mathbf{Y}}$; the LRT for a single image is then given by:

-The null hypothesis can be rejected if $\Lambda(r_{\mathbf{Y}})>\tau$, where $\tau$ is an arbitrary threshold, and thus the image is considered Stego.
-Otherwise, the image is considered Cover.
+The null hypothesis is rejected if $\Lambda(r_{\mathbf{Y}}) < \tau$, where $\tau$ is a decision threshold, and the image is classified as Stego; otherwise, it is classified as Cover.
+The choice of $\tau$ is discussed in Section~\ref{sec:expe}.

-This LRT can be generalized to a batch of images to be more powerful.
-Indeed, if we assume that a batch of images can only have one class (either Cover or Stego), and if we note $B = (r_{\mathbf{Y_i}})_i$ the batch of norms, since the test images can be considered as independent realizations, the LRT can be written as follows:
+This LRT can be extended to a batch of images to increase its power.
+Assuming that a batch of $N$ images belongs to a single class (Cover or Stego), and denoting by $B = (r_{\mathbf{Y_i}})_i$ the batch of norms, the independence assumption yields the following LRT: